the fresh films reviews

 Review

-Criminally charming, vivacious and descriptive film about prep school life, youthful sexuality and generation gaps.
-In contrast to its genre-counterparts of the late 1990s and onwards, Class is neither rude nor vulgar, despite being equally controversial regarding theme and subject.
-This is a great achievement by director Lewis John Carlino, and it makes the film both pleasant and bold.
-The swarming collection of up-and-coming brat packers absorb the attention in delightful fashion and help make this both amusing and great fun.
-Lowe is great in one of his best roles, McCarthy is at the peak of his sensitive persona in the lead, whereas John Cusack fully displays his comedic talent in a wonderful supporting role.
+Criminally charming, vivacious and descriptive film about prep-school life, youthful sexuality and generation gaps.
+In contrast to its genre counterparts from the late 1990s onwards, Class is neither rude nor vulgar, despite being equally controversial regarding theme and subject.
+This is a great achievement by director Lewis John Carlino, giving the film a fine balance between enjoyable and daring.
+The swarming collection of up-and-coming Brat Packers absorb the attention in delightful fashion and help make this both amusing and great fun.
+Lowe is excellent in one of his best roles, McCarthy is at the peak of his sensitive persona in the lead, whereas John Cusack fully displays his comedic talent in a wonderful supporting role.
 One of the best of its kind, and a pinpoint depiction of the early 1980s.

 Re-reviewed: Copyright © 9.12.2006 Fredrik Gunerius Fevang